André Esteves: Involvement in Sete

-On 19 June 2015, Marcelo Odebrecht, the CEO of Brazil’s largest construction company was arrested by Brazilian Federal Police.
-Odebrecht was arrested on allegations of fraud, corruption, money laundering and organized crime relating to contracts worth billions of dollars with the rigs company Sete Brazil and the state oil company Petrobras.
-While in detention, Odebrecht attempted to pass a handwritten note to his lawyers that mentioned André Esteves, thus potentially implicating BTG Pactual and Esteves in Lava Jato.
-One of Sete’s largest shareholders is BTG Pactual, headed by CEO André Esteves.
-In the handwritten note, Odebrecht asked his lawyers to "destroy rigs’ email."

-Sete Brasil was founded to facilitate and enable the construction of ultra-deep water drilling rigs in the country.
-Seven companies became investors, the pension funds: Petros, Previ, Funcef and Valia, besides the banks Santander, Bradesco and BTG Pactual.
-Then Petrobras joined the investors.
-Development bank BNDES, which had previously agreed to extend financing, withheld funds after former Sete Brasil COO Pedro Barusco testified in late 2014 that he accepted bribes in exchange for awarding contracts as part of a wider corruption probe known as Lava Jato (Carwash in Portuguese).
-In the first quarter of 2015, BTG Pactual recorded a provision for the impairment to the investment equivalent to approximately 25% of its book value, which had a gross negative impact on revenues of R$280million.
+On 19 June 2015, Marcelo Odebrecht, CEO of Brazil's largest construction company, was arrested by Brazilian Federal Police on allegations relating to contracts with rigs company Sete Brazil and state oil company Petrobras.
+While in detention, Odebrecht attempted to pass a handwritten note to his lawyers mentioning André Esteves, implicating BTG Pactual and him in Lava Jato.
+Sete Brasil had seven investors, the pension funds: Petros, Previ, Funcef and Valia, besides the banks Santander, Bradesco and BTG Pactual, and the state oil company Petrobras.
+In the first quarter of 2015, BTG Pactual recorded a provision for the impairment to the investment equivalent to approximately 25% of its book value, which had a gross negative impact on revenues of R$280 million.